PUTTING THINGS INTO BOXES

 Therapy and medicine are rather fond of helping our understanding of life problems by putting them into boxes.
 This is the world of diagnosis.
 Personally, I do little in this area but I have known people feel a sense of relief when there is a label for some of the things that are happening to them.

-At this stage, I will introduce just this one ‘diagnostic’ tool that I have found very helpful.
-I put it in as it may assist you with the design of rather more complex safe experiments, once the idea of experimenting has become second nature to you.
+At this stage, I will introduce one ‘diagnostic’ tool that I have found helpful.
+There are others.
+I put The Discount Matrix in as it may assist you with the design of rather more complex safe experiments, once the idea of mall, safe experiments has become familiar to you.
 This tool is called the:

 taken from page 16 of Transactional Analysis: Treatment of Psychosis by Jacqui Lee Schiff and others (1975).

-Now you can see why I left this to the later part of my blog.
+Now you can see why I left this out of my web site for some time.
 Actually, it may be simpler to manage than it looks, so let’s do that!

 THE ‘HIERARCHY’ OF DISCOUNTING BEHAVIOURS